insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Farmers was second with a score of 3.85 stars followed by GEICO with 3.68 stars.
+Farmers finished second with 3.58 stars, followed closely by GEICO at 3.54 stars.

 *USAA is only available to military community members and their families.